At BVB since

 Daniel Svensson

-Born on 12 February 2002 in Stockholm, Svensson began playing football north-west of the Swedish capital in the youth ranks of Irsta IF.
-After a spell at Skiljebo SK, the 1.83-metre tall defender moved to IF Brommapojkarna at the age of 12, where he made his senior professional debut in 2020.
-After six appearances in the Swedish top tier, Svensson left the club and moved to Danish first-division club FC Nordsjælland.
+Born on 12 February 2002 in Stockholm, Svensson began playing football northwest of the Swedish capital in the youth ranks of Irsta IF.
+After a spell at Skiljebo SK, the 1.83-metre-tall defender moved to IF Brommapojkarna at the age of 12, where he made his professional debut in 2020.

-In the neighbouring Scandinavian country, Svensson initially started for the U19s before making his debut for the first team in November 2020, which he crowned with an assist.
-The Swede played a total of 153 games for Nordsjaelland, scoring eight goals and providing a further 20 assists.
-The full-back also took part in the UEFA Conference League with the Danes and gained his first international experience.
+The Swede made a total of 153 appearances for Nordsjaelland, scoring eight goals and providing 20 assists.
+The full-back also took part in the UEFA Conference League with the Danes, gaining his first taste of international competition.